nithyasri0913/Real-TIme-Multimodal-Emotion-Detection/README.md

 Two separate models (audio and video) predict the emotion in parallel.
 The final class prediction is a weighted and combined "multimodal" prediction of the two seperate predictions.

-## Training 📉
+## Training

- - CNN as chosen models for audio and video analyzing
+ - CNN - chosen model for audio and video analyzing

- - Audio:🎧
+ - Audio:
 	 - datasets:
 		- <a href="https://zenodo.org/record/1188976">Ryerson Audio-Visual Database of Emotional Speech and Song (Ravdess)<a>
 		- <a href="https://github.com/CheyneyComputerScience/CREMA-D">Crowd Sourced Emotional Multimodal Actors Dataset (CREMA-D)<a>